KasperskyLab/klara/install/README.md

 sudo apt -y install python-virtualenv libmysqlclient-dev python-dev git
 ```

-We recommend running dispatcher using a non-privileged user.
-Create an user which will be responsible to run the worker and the master:
+We recommend running dispatcher on a non-privileged user.
+Create an user which will be responsible to run Worker as well as Dispatcher:

 ```
 sudo groupadd -g 500 projects
 sudo useradd -m -u 500 -g projects projects
 ```

-Create a folder needed to store all the Klara project files:
+Create a folder needed to store all Klara project files:

 ```
 sudo mkdir /var/projects/